islamCodehood/analyze/README.md

 ## Dependencies

 - [crossfilter2](https://crossfilter.github.io/crossfilter/): An extension of crossfilter.
 It overcomes the limit of array width of more than 32.
-This drawback appears with multiple filteration of different dimensions.
+This drawback appears with multiple filtration of different dimensions.
 - [victory js](https://github.com/FormidableLabs/victory): A collection of composable React components for building interactive data visualizations
 - [prop-types](https://github.com/facebook/prop-types).